keshavsapkota3/BigData/README.md

 This enabled us to read from and write to MongoDB collections using Spark DataFrames.
 Applied the custom executor memory configuration we created earlier.
 Created a new Spark session or reused an existing one.

+## Then we imported following:
+MongoClient: Connects to local MongoDB
+requests: Downloads raw CSV file from GitHub
+pandas: Loads and processes the CSV
+StringIO: Treats string like a file for pandas to read

+Then connected  to a MongoDB database called ‘Project’ and
+created a collection called ‘Online_Retails’.
+Downloaded the CSV file from GitHub’s raw link.

+Then we treated the CSV string as a file and loaded it into a pandas DataFrame.

+We converted the DataFrame into a list of dictionaries, where each dictionary = one row.
+Then added all records to MongoDB collection in one go.